 They can hold both hot and cold beverages, making them suitable for a wide range of applications, from coffee shops to water coolers.

-Companies can print their brand logos or images.
-This is a popular choice to promote their brand.
+Companies can print their brand logos or images on the cups.
+This is a popular choice to promote the brand.

 However, the convenience of paper cups comes at a cost.